szalik-rg351/es-theme-351elec-switch/README.md

 ![https://i.imgur.com/aIRWDFB.png](https://i.imgur.com/aIRWDFB.png)

 # Fork notes - Jetup13
-- This fork was desgined for smaller displays that are around 480x320 (OGA, RGB10, RK2020, ect....)
+- This fork was desgined for smaller displays that are around 480x320
 - Added Gridview
 - Added more system images and renamed some names
 - Added a clock for supported emulationstation builds